 The Martial Arts Kid is a fun outing.
 The Karate Kid comparisons are obvious throughout, with a few winks even thrown in, so it doesn’t attempt to reinvent the wheel.
 However, for fans of this genre, its classic underdog story, the likeable cast, positive messages and frequent action, these factors make it fun.

 Martial arts legends Wilson and Rothrock are always great to watch and portray a naturally likeable, charismatic Aunt and Uncle team, while young lead Jansen Panettiere does a good job playing a mischievous but ultimately kind hearted kid.
 TJ Storm (Black Cobra) makes an imposing villain and it was cool to see Chuck Zito (Homefront, TV’s Oz) in a small cameo.
-Some performances from the supporting cast are weaker, with many non actors in the fold.
-In fact, it would have been nice to see more emphasis on the drama driving the action.
+Some performances from the supporting cast are weaker, and it would have been good to see more emphasis on the drama driving the action.

 The fight choreography by James Lew (TV’s Luke Cage) is simple but lean, mean and capitalises on each star’s abilities, even throwing a few of their signature moves into the mix.
 It was great to see Aunt Cindy rock the scorpion kick!